Electromagnetic Compatibility: EMC

-- BASIC RULES: They define the test methods.
-The limits to be met and the test levels to apply, with some exceptions, are usually indicative.
+- BASIC STANDARDS: These define the test methods, as well as the limits to be met and the test levels to be applied, except in exceptional cases.
+They are usually indicative.

-- GENERIC NORMS: They are applied in the absence of an appropriate product / product family standard to the equipment or system.
-Otherwise they follow the same methodology as the product norms / family of products.
+- GENERAL STANDARDS: These are applied in the absence of a product standard/product family standard adapted to the equipment or system.
+They otherwise follow the same methodology as product standards/product family standards.

-- PRODUCT RULES / PRODUCT FAMILY: They define the limits to be met and the test levels to be applied.
-Reference to the basic standards regarding the test procedure.
+- PRODUCT STANDARDS / PRODUCT FAMILY STANDARDS: These define the limits to be met and the test levels to be applied.
+They refer to the basic standards for the test procedure.